top of page

 Seasons: year-round

-Habitat: Parks and other green spaces with trees throughout PhiladelphiaDescription: Mostly gray bird with black speckles on body, a crescent-shaped black collar at throat, a white patch visible on rump as they fly, and a small red patch on nape of neck.
-Males have a black moustache streak from corners of beak
+Habitat: Parks and other green spaces with trees throughout PhiladelphiaDescription: Mostly gray birds with black speckles on the body, a crescent-shaped black collar at the throat, a white patch visible on the rump as they fly, and a small red patch on the nape of the neck.
+Males have a black moustache streak from the corners of beaks

 downy_edited.jpg